I realize I am always measuring my life in some

 I say to myself as the sky breaks open

-and the rain starts to come down in great chutes.
+to come down in great chutes.

 “It doesn’t exist.”